Coins cascaded out of his piggy bank and rolled across the floor. “I’m going to count my money” Noah announced.

 Noah loves money, I think a lot of kids around this age do.
 Money is interesting, and powerful, and having some opens up a whole new world!

-Teaching your kids how to manage money is an important life skill, but working out how best to manage chores, allowance, money, and kids is not always easy.
+Teaching your kids how to manage money is an important life skill, but working out how best to manage chores and allowance with kids is not always easy.

 So you want to teach your kids about money.